jbrucker/guessing-game/README.md

 The **GameApp** class is a "Main" class that creates initial objects and starts the application.
 For GUI apps, "start the application" means to display the UI.

 In JavaFX, the FXMLLoader class creates the controller itself based on info in the UI's fxml file.
-So, the main class just initializes JavaFX and tells it what fxml file to display.
+So, the main class just initializes the JavaFX objects (using FXMLLoader) and tells it what fxml file to display.

 In good design, the Main class would also create the Model class instance and *inject* it into the controller.
 But in JavaFX this requires more code.
 For simplicity, we let the GameController create the model (game) itself -- even though its not a great design.